 Learn how to do a low-buy year successfully.
-If you want to shop less and take back control of your spending, follow these tips to help you create rules for your low-buy year and stick to the challenge.
+If you want to shop less and take back control of your spending, follow these tips to help you create rules and stick to the low-buy challenge.

-Over the past several years, I’ve been learning more about minimalism, sustainable living, and how to want less.
+Over the past several years, I’ve been learning more about a minimalistic lifestyle, sustainable fashion, and how to want less.

-As a former shopaholic, this journey has been a game-changer for my finances as I reconsidered my relationship with materialism and focused on what I truly value in life.
+As a former shopaholic, this adventure has been a game-changer for my finances as I reconsidered my relationship with materialism and focused on what I truly value in life.

 Today I’m sharing tips on how to stick to a low-buy year.
 This can be a great way to save money or pay off debt, while offering a little more flexibility than a no-buy month.

-If you want to start this year on the right foot, follow these tips to set yourself up for success.
+If your New Year’s resolution is to try the low buy challenge, follow these tips to set yourself up for success.